geez0219/website-ng/src/assets/branches/master/tutorial/advanced/t01_dataset.md

     * [Unpaired Dataset](./tutorials/master/advanced/t01_dataset#ta01ud)
 * [Related Apphub Examples](./tutorials/master/advanced/t01_dataset#ta01rae)

-Before going through the tutorial, it is recommended to check [beginner tutorial 02](./tutorials/master/beginner/t02_dataset) for basic understanding of `dataset` from PyTorch and FastEstimator.
+Before going through the tutorial, it is recommended to check [Beginner Tutorial 2](./tutorials/master/beginner/t02_dataset) for basic understanding of `dataset` from PyTorch and FastEstimator.
 We will talk about more details about `fe.dataset` API in this tutorial.

 <a id='ta01summary'></a>